-The ILMC Production Meeting (IPM) returns as a physical edition in 2022, revamped, reprogrammed and bigger than ever.
-With a series of key partnerships with production groups and trade associations, and integrating a second programming tranche by sister event, the Event Safety & Security Summit (E3S), the 15th edition of the ILMC Production Meeting promises to be the strongest yet.
+The ILMC Production Meeting (IPM) returned as a physical edition in 2022, revamped, reprogrammed and bigger than ever.
+With a series of key partnerships with production groups and trade associations, and integrating a second programming tranche by sister event, the Event Safety & Security Summit (E3S), the 15th edition of the ILMC Production Meeting turned once again out to be an overwhelming success.
 IPM benefits from close connection with the leading production managers from around the globe (IQ’s ‘Gaffers’) whose input is vital and supplements IPM’s own programming committee.

 All of this ensures that debate throughout the day is up-to-the-minute, with the most progressive discussions on issues affecting live event production.